najibghadri/msc-thesis/README.md

        - broad - narrow problem
      - Short Proposed solution
      - All code and thesis available at https://github.com/najibghadri/msc-thesis
-     - Short summary of results
+     - Short summary of results: ...,  detector which uses: state of the art ...
+     - Detector can be used like a plug in
      - Structure of Thesis
    - Kind of perceptions
      - Object Detection